Skip to content

 Grade: B-plus

 Turning to our next category, this facility was given an excellent nursing rating.
 We awarded it a B+ in this area, wrapping up one of our more favorable profiles.
 Our nursing grade includes a variety of subcategories.
 The most heavily weighted factor is the amount of time nurses spent with patients.
 This facility provided 0 hours of nursing care per resident per day.
-Finally, we also assessed several nursing quality-based metrics and this facility excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility Rhode Island in this category.
-This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be prevented by providing better nursing care, such as having a policy of moving a resident more often.
+Finally, we also looked at some quality-based measures in this category.
+This place fared well in some of the quality-based metrics we assessed.
+By way of illustration, in terms of the percentage of its patients suffering from pressure ulcers, this nursing home performed better than the national average.
+This is generally an indicator that a facility has reliable quality controls in place.
+Pressure ulcers can typically be prevented with better nursing care.

 Rating Over Time